hafedEfheij/Awesome-Books-ES6/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Please star this project if you like this project.
+If you like this project, please make sure to visit my page and checkout my other works as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>